felix-lessoer/qbeat/README.md

 * [Golang](https://golang.org/dl/) >v1.7 (for Windows 1.10)
 * [IBM MQ](https://www.ibm.com/de-de/marketplace/secure-messaging) Tested with >v8 but should also work with older versions
 * [Elastic Stack](https://cloud.elastic.co) >v7.0

+Ensure that this folder is at the following location:
+`${GOPATH}/src/github.com/felix-lessoer/qbeat`

 Make sure that the "Path to MQ lib" folders exists in your env and that the beat user has sufficient permissions to the files before building and running the beat.
 If necessary the MQ lib path can be changed in the source files (mqi.go)